thapasijan171/DSAwithSijan/src/content/blog/Array&String.md

 ## Solutions

-### Solution 1: Hash Table + Simulation
+# Roman to Integer

+## Intuition
+The `romanToInt` method converts a Roman numeral string into its corresponding integer value.
+Roman numerals are based on seven symbols: I, V, X, L, C, D, and M, which represent values from 1 to 1000.

+## Approach
+### Steps

+1. **Initialize Mappings**:
+   - Create a string `cs` containing the Roman numeral symbols in the order of their values.
+   - Create an array `vs` containing the corresponding integer values for each symbol.
+   - Use a `Map` to associate each Roman numeral symbol with its integer value.

+2. **Calculate Integer Value**:
+   - Initialize the result with the value of the last Roman numeral in the string.
+   - Traverse through the Roman numeral string from left to right, comparing the value of each symbol with the value of the next symbol.
-First, we use a hash table `d` to record the numerical value corresponding to each character.
-Then, we traverse the string `s` from left to right.
-If the numerical value corresponding to the current character is less than the numerical value corresponding to the character on the right, we subtract the numerical value corresponding to the current character.
-Otherwise, we add the numerical value corresponding to the current character.
+   - If the value of the current symbol is less than the value of the next symbol, subtract its value from the result (indicating a subtractive combination like IV).
+Otherwise, add its value to the result.

-The time complexity is `O(n)`, and the space complexity is `O(m)`.
-Here, `n` and `m` are the length of the string `s` and the size of the character set, respectively.
+3. **Return Result**:
+   - Return the final integer value computed from the Roman numeral string.

 #### Java